laminas/laminas-form/docs/book/v3/form-element-manager.md

 If a custom element needs some preparation for creation then a factory can be used.

-The following example creates a class as factory for the element:
+The following example creates a factory class for the element:

 ```php
 final class ExampleElementFactory